pmanko/medgemma_chat/docs/architecture/overview.md

 ### 3. Agent Services

-Three specialized microservices, each implementing the A2A protocol:
+Three specialized microservices, each running as an independent A2A server:

 #### Router Agent (Port 9100)
 - **Role**: Orchestrator and request router